-Associates and trainees are required to attend weekly training seminars on Mondays.
+Associates and trainees are also required to attend weekly training seminars on Wednesdays.
 These seminars are designed to educate associates and trainees about theoretical and practical information relevant to various areas of intervention.
-Seminars are also an opportunity for associates and trainees to discuss topics of interest for their professional development.
-Examples of topics include: basics of psychodynamic therapy, crisis intervention, transference and counter transference, interpretation in psychotherapy, legal and ethical issues, multicultural issues, self-disclosure, the mental status examination, short-term therapy, couples and family therapy, and the memory in therapy.
-The Family, Adolescent, and Child Training Program offers a weekly, ten-month training on theoretical and clinical applications when working with children and adolescents.
-These seminars and workshops are open to all associates and trainees.
-The presenters are seasoned professionals from local universities, psychoanalytic institutes, and TMCC staff.
+Seminars are also opportunities for associates and trainees to discuss topics of interest for their professional development.
+Examples of topics include basics of psychodynamic therapy, crisis intervention, transference and countertransference, interpretation in psychotherapy, legal and ethical issues, self-disclosure, the mental status examination, short-term therapy, couples and family therapy, trauma, cultural diversity, and cultural competence training.

-The theoretical orientation of TMCC encompasses contemporary psychodynamic, existential, family systems, and crisis intervention.
-A wide range of psychodynamic models guide the clinical practice at the Center.
-The Center’s educative program includes the core of psychodynamic theory and technique that has evolved over the years.
-Recent developments, which have expanded the theory of object relations, self- and intersubjective psychologies, and crisis intervention, are presented to enlarge the range of clinical techniques.
-Associates and trainees are taught and encouraged to think of alternative approaches to formulating treatment plans and interventions for each case.
+The theoretical orientation of TMCC encompasses contemporary psychodynamic therapy, including psychoanalysis, object relations, self-psychology, intersubjectivity, existentialism, family systems, and crisis intervention.
+The Center’s educative program includes the core of psychodynamic theory and technique that has evolved over the years and a wide range of psychodynamic models guide the clinical practice at the Center.
+The Center focuses on in-depth therapy available on a long-term basis.
+Counselors are taught and encouraged to think of alternative approaches to formulating treatment plans and interventions for each case.

 The Maple Counseling Center Staff

-The Center is a highly respected and sought after training facility for mental health associates and trainees.
-The Center is staffed by licensed professionals and a highly dedicated administrative staff.
-Supervision and training are presented by the Center’s multidisciplinary staff of licensed professionals from the fields of Psychology, Social Work, and Marriage, Family, and Child Counseling.
-Like those at a fine teaching hospital, the clinical staff keeps abreast of the latest developments in their fields and strives to be excellent instructors.
-They are known for their accessibility to associates and trainees and the individual care they give.
-Supervisors have a great deal of clinical experience from their own private practices and training as supervisors.
+Over two dozen licensed clinicians and highly dedicated administrative personnel comprise the staff of The Maple Counseling Center.
+Supervision and training are presented by the Center’s multidisciplinary staff of licensed professionals from the fields of psychology, Social Work, and Marriage, Family, and Child Counseling The clinical staff keeps abreast of the latest developments in the field and takes pride in providing accessible, individualized supervision and training.
+They are known for their accessibility and care.
+Supervisors also have a great deal of clinical experience from their own private practices and training as supervisors.